HealthHarm OCD - Afraid You Are Going To Hurt Someone?

 Licensed Marriage & Family Therapist at OCD and Anxiety Center of Greater Baltimore

-Jon Hershfield, MFT, is a psychotherapist specializing in mindfulness-based cognitive behavioral therapy for OCD and related disorders.
-He is licensed in Maryland and California and founded The OCD and Anxiety Center of Greater Baltimore.
-Jon authored "When a Family Member Has OCD" and co-authored "The Mindfulness Workbook for OCD."
-He frequently presents at the International OCD Foundation and Anxiety and Depression Association of America conferences and contributes to various online OCD support groups.
+Jon Hershfield, MFT is a psychotherapist specializing in mindfulness-based cognitive behavioral therapy for OCD and related disorders, licensed in the states of Maryland and California, and founder of The OCD and Anxiety Center of Greater Baltimore, in Hunt Valley, MD.
+He is the author of “When a Family Member Has OCD” and co-author of “The Mindfulness Workbook for OCD”.
+Jon is a frequent presenter at the International OCD Foundation and Anxiety and Depression Association of America annual conferences, and a professional contributor to multiple online support groups for OCD.

 LEAVE A REPLY